makeda-lelozwi/CASTLY-APP/README.md

 ### HOW TO RUN CASTLY

-There are two ways to run Castly on your desktop device:
+You can experience castly through this Netlify link and jump straight in: https://castly-app.netlify.app

+Or

-1. On your local machine
+Run it on your local machine:
 To run Castly locally, you can follow these simple steps (ensure that you already have Vite installed on your device):

     a. clone the repo: